keboola/connection-docs/overview/tutorial/load/index.md

 If everything goes well and the project goes to production, you will later switch to automatic data loading using extractors.

-In this tutorial, you will load four tables into KBC Storage.
+In this part of our tutorial, you will load four tables into KBC Storage.
 The tables represent business opportunities, their associated users and accounts.
 Additionally, company levels for each user are specified.
 Note: All characters appearing in this data are fictitious.